-A surprising Supreme Court decision allows a disabled veteran to override an ex-spouse’s right to receive their court-awarded share of retirement pay.
+A surprising Supreme Court decision allows a disabled veteran to override an ex-spouse’s right to receive their court-awarded share of military retirement pay.

 By Laura Morgan, Family Lawyer and Consultant